Energy in Somaliland

 Energy in Somaliland refers to the production, storage, import, export, and consumption of energy in Somaliland, and is regulated by the Ministry of Energy and Minerals.

-Local biomass resources and imported petroleum are the two man principal sources of energy sector in Somaliland, the electricity prices across the country is considered one of the highest in the world, while the consumption is among the lowest in Sub-saharan Africa, as operated mostly by private sector.
-As of 2020, Over 20 IPPs were operating in Somaliland.
+Local biomass resources and imported petroleum are the two main principal sources of energy sector in Somaliland, the electricity prices across the country is considered one of the highest in the world, while the consumption is among the lowest in Sub-Saharan Africa, as operated mostly by the private sector.
+As of 2020, over 20 IPPs were operating in Somaliland.

 Between 2015 and 2021 Mott MacDonald completed installation of 1.9 MW of solar energy and connected it to the Somaliland grid.
 The effort was part of the £20 million Energy Security and Resource Efficiency in Somaliland (ESRES) program and was funded by the Government of the United Kingdom.

-Oil Explorations
+Oil explorations

-Genel is in Advanced oil exploration with OCTG Planned for Toosan drilling Including installation of well taps, the Somaliland government awarded Genel Energy production sharing agreement license to explore oil within its territory.
-Results of a surface seep study completed early in 2015 confirmed the outstanding potential offered in SL-10B and SL-13 block and Oodweyne block with estimated oil reserves of 1 billion barrel each.
-Keyfacts energy media source state Toosan-1 will target a footwall closure (~ 50 sq km) which contains four reservoir targets totaling ~ 650 MMbbl (mean prospective resources), with 192 MMbbl in the primary Qishn Fm target.
-A fast-track pilot production model has been developed to minimise time to first oil by genel energy, and downside mitigation is provided by low a minimum economic field size and a phased development model.
+Genel is in advanced oil exploration with OCTG planned for Toosan drilling including installation of well taps.
+The Somaliland government awarded Genel Energy license to explore oil within its territory.
+Results of a surface seep study completed early in 2015 confirmed the outstanding potential offered in SL-10B and SL-13 block and Oodweyne block with estimated oil reserves of 1 billion barrels each.

-Genel Plans OCTG (Oil Country Tubular goods) instalment and exploration towards production in Toosan well 1 with many wells in Toosan targeted. major Bahadhamal oil discovery In Genel west of 2 barrel's showed a major first visible crude oil.

-Media sources such as Wayra media Somaliand indicated Somaliland and Taiwans CPC Corporation set to begin joint drilling in early 2026 in sl10/sl13 site bloc with Taiwan's CPC Corporation targeting ~ 650 MMbbl (mean prospective resources) showing advancement of build up oil phase towards crude oil Production.
-Somaliland is considering service agreements in oil and gas with global corporations and preparation of nationalised oil economy with infrastructural projects such as Berbera refinery and LPG export docks at ports and a nationalised oil company for crude oil exports.